oscar-system/Oscar.jl/docs/src/DeveloperDocumentation/styleguide.md

 The content of this page are merely *guidelines*.
 There may be good reasons to deviate from them in some cases; in that case just do so.

+## General styleguide

+- Use Julia conventions where applicable and when they don't contradict our own rules above.
+- If already existing types in OSCAR are almost what you need, consider improving them instead of writing your own.
+While it might be tempting to create a new polynomial ring type for the new application because some feature is missing, it causes a lot of work and compatibility issues: Will the new type support
+  - normal functions (gcd, factor),
+  - quotient fields,
+  - modules and residue rings,
+  - conversion to and from other already existing types?
+- Whenever functions return the same mathematical object, but in different mathematical categories, the first argument should be the desired return type.
+One example is `projective_space(NormalToricVariety, *)` vs `projective_space(ProjectiveScheme, *)`.
+However, if the return type is different, even if the result describes the same mathematical object, it should be indicated in the function name, for example `automorphism_group` vs `automorphism_group_generators` vs `automorphism_list`.
+- Follow the mathematics.
+If your function needs a list of points, you should create a point-type (or use the one already there) and then use this.
+  For user-facing functions, please do not use re-purposed lists, arrays, matrices...

 ## Naming conventions

 The usual [Julia naming conventions](https://docs.julialang.org/en/v1/manual/style-guide/#Use-naming-conventions-consistent-with-Julia-base/)